officelifehq/docs/docs/documentation/grow/e-coffee.md

 In remote companies, it’s really hard to get to know people considering how it’s really easy to focus only on work during your daily interactions with your colleagues.
 In a non-remote world, random interactions happen and this is when you get to know people.
 A chat over coffee, or when the printer is taking its time to print the way too big batch of sheets that your colleague printed, etc...
 This is how you bond with people, and how you eventually produce better work.

-Also, when new employees are hired, they simply have no clue about their colleagues.
+Also, when new employees are hired, they have no clue about their colleagues.

 To help with this, OfficeLife comes with a nice feature called e-Coffee.
 Once enabled in your company, it will randomly match employees together, every week, so they can take 15 minutes to talk about everything but work.